Chidunbo/AI-Sphero-Website/docs/README.md

-# AI Sphero Website
+# AI Sphero Controller Website

-A web application that uses Teachable Machine image classification to control a Sphero BOLT robot with hand gestures in real time.
+Welcome!
+This website is originally designed for Menaul School MS CS Electives.
+It allows users to import their own Teachable Machine models, configure commands corresponding to different labels, and control a Sphero BOLT robot in real time.
+The project is designed with the goal of teaching machine learning to 7th–8th grade students and giving them a hands-on opportunity to use their models in a real-world, interactive setting.

+This project is inspired by [BoltAPP](url) designed by Tineyo.
+It is also the product of a collaboration between me and Cursor.
+The summary below is written by Cursor as well.

 ## Project Structure